snoopdave/mbcanvas/README.md

 ## Pre-requisites

-To build and run mbcanvas, you will need a computer with Node, Npm and Grunt installed, also you'll need a web-browser.
+To build and run mbcanvas, you will need a computer with Node and npm installed, also you'll need a web-browser.

 ## Getting the code